Pipeline: Stenoparib (2X-121)

 Initial Data from Phase 2 Monotherapy Trial

 Following the implementation of a protocol change in 2023 to optimize the drug exposure, taking into account the half-life of stenoparib in patients, DRP® selected patients received stenoparib in a twice daily (BID) dosing regimen (200 mg morning, 400 mg evening).
-After this change, data has been published in press releases on December 5, 2023, on November 18, 2024, and several other press releases in between.
+After this change, data has been published in press releases on December 5, 2023, on November 18, 2024, and several other press releases.
+Please refer to our News section for all Allarity press releases.

 Some approved PARP inhibitors have recently been shown to be associated with less favorable survival outcomes than initially established.
 Allarity’s Phase 2 trial data for stenoparib to date shows that the drug has much less myelotoxicity than the FDA approved PARP inhibitors.
 Specifically, in 42 evaluable women in Phase 2 studies with stenoparib, anemia (21%), neutropenia (2%) and thrombocytopenia (0%) was lower than the approved PARP inhibitor niraparib with anemia 51%, neutropenia in 20% and thrombocytopenia oberved in in 52% of 463 patients.
 Allarity anticipates that this lower myelotoxicity may make stenoparib a better candidate for combination with other drugs.